chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_dsc_resource_attributes.rst

    * - ``module_name``
      - **Ruby Type:** String

-       |name powershell_module| If this attribute is not specified, it will be inferred.
+       |name powershell_module| If this property is not specified, it will be inferred.
    * - ``notifies``
      - **Ruby Type:** Symbol, 'Chef::Resource[String]', Symbol